 Case Study Experiment - reduction in contamination through amendment additions and afforestation

-The researchers are testing and monitoring the effectiveness and duration of amendments to reduce contamination in the Guadiamar corridor.
-They are also monitoring the effects of trees on soil contamination and carbon sequestration.
+The researchers tested and monitored the efectiveness and duration of amendments to reduce contamination in the Guadiamar corridor.
+They also monitored the effects of trees on soil contamination and carbon sequestration.